Explore New Orleans

 Boiled crawfish are generally available from February until June.

-Yes, it is legal to drink on the streets of New Orleans, provided your beverage is in a go-cup (plastic container).
+Yes, it is legal to drink on the streets of New Orleans seven days a week, twentyfour hours a day, provided your beverage is in a go-cup (plastic container).